-> The daqu is then pulverized and spread onto moist cooked or steamed grain before it goes into a fermentation container.
+The daqu is then pulverized and spread onto steamed grain before it goes into a fermentation container.

 (二锅头 èrguōtóu) Like fenjiu, a style of light-fragrance baijiu, popular in northern China and especially in the Beijing area.
 Erguotou translates to ‘second pot head’ and means second distillation.
 Better-known brands include Red Star (红星), Niulanshan (牛栏山) and Yidanliang (一担粮), all with entry level-bottles at less than USD2.
 Erguotou is a cheap way to get drunk.

-After the grain starches break down into sugars, the magic of yeast converts them to ethanol (alcohol) and carbon dioxide.
-In simple terms, it’s a two-step dance: glycosis sees yeast turn sugar into pyruvate molecules, then fermentation sees those turn into two carbon dioxide and two ethanol molecules.
+After the starch in grain breaks down into sugar, yeasts convert them to ethanol (alcohol) and carbon dioxide. it’s a two-step dance: glycosis sees yeast turn sugar into pyruvate molecules, then fermentation sees those turn into two carbon dioxide and two ethanol molecules.
 It’s humbling but booze, including baijiu, is yeast’s leftovers.

 (干杯 gānbēi) The Chinese equivalent of “bottoms up”, it translates as “dry glass” or “dry cup.”
 It’s a crucial part of drinking culture in China and all kinds of status-oriented situations.
-Knowing who to ganbei and when can help maintain social harmony.
+Knowing who to ganbei and when helps sustain social harmony.
 It can also get you quickly wasted beyond belief and memory.

-While sorghum is most famously used for making baijiu, numerous other grains can also be included in the mix.
+While sorghum is the most common grain for making baijiu, numerous other grains can also be included in the mix.
 Everything from barley and millet to wheat and corn.
 And, of course, rice.
 Sichuan brand Wuliangye (五粮液 Wǔliángyè) translates to ‘five grain liquid’.
-It puts the yay in yè.
+It puts the yay! in yè.

 Baijiu infused with sugar and pretty much anything from fruit to chili peppers to Chinese medicinal ingredients to ants.
 Want to do your own?
 Check this out.